Ancient Libya: Mythology

 In Pseudo-Apollodorus, the Greeks proceeded to write of Hyperborea as a place that existed in ancient Libya somewhere within or between the Atlas ranges of North Africa (Note: Pseudo-Apollodorus, Bibliotheca 2.
 119 - 120 : "So when Herakles reached Atlas among the Hyperboreans, he remembered Prometheus' advice and took over the sphere.
 Atlas picked three apples from the garden of the Hesperides, then returned to Herakles.
 Not wanting to hold up the sphere, he told Herakles that he should carry the applies back to Eurystheus,") (Note: Nonnus, Dionysiaca 3.
 349 ff :

 "And away by the boundary of Libya my [the Pleiad Elektra's] father still suffers hardship, old Atlas with chafing shoulders bowed, upholding the seven-zoned vault of the sky [seven-zoned, i.e. from the sun, moon, planets and fixed stars].") as that was the well-known dwelling place of Atlas as he was enduring punishment by Zeus, he was visited by Herakles as well as Perseus in North Africa.
-This coincides exactly with North Africans being well known for their worship of their sun god 'Tafukt' or commonly identified by the Greeks as Apollo (Note: Hérodote, IV, 188) they were believed to inhabit a sunny, temperate, and divinely-blessed land.
+This coincides exactly with North Africans being well known for their worship of their sun god 'Tafukt' or commonly identified by the Greeks as Apollo; (Note: Hérodote, IV, 188) they were believed to inhabit a sunny, temperate, and divinely-blessed land.
 The oldest myths portray them as the favorites of Apollo, and some ancient Greek writers regarded them as the mythical founders of Apollo's shrines at Delos and Delphi.
 Masinissa received a golden crown from the inhabitants of Delos as he had offered them several shiploads of grain to the temple of Apollo in Delos the famous birthplace of the sun god and his twin sister Artemis.
 (Note: A statue of Masinissa was set up in Delos in honour of him as well as an inscription dedicated to him in Delos by a native from Rhodes.
 His sons too had statues of them erected on the island of Delos and the King of Bithynia, Nicomedes, had also dedicated a statue to Masinissa.)

+One of the ancient Greek mythological explanations for the origin of the name is Libya, the daughter of Epaphus and Memphis.
+A different tradition is recorded by Andron of Halicarnassus, who relates that Oceanus had two wives, Pompholyge and Parthenope, and fathered four daughters: Asia and Libya by one wife and Thrace and Europe by the other.
+In this account, these daughters serve as eponymous ancestors, with their names being bestowed upon the regions they came to represent.